planety/prologue-examples/README.md

 - Installed [Nim](https://nim-lang.org/) compiler (v1.4.0 or above)
 - Installed [Prologue](https://github.com/planety/prologue) framework (v.0.4.0 or above)

-You can install Prologue via Nimble: `nimble install prologue` (or `nimble install `nimble install prologue@#head` if you want to get the latest version).
+You can install Prologue via Nimble: `nimble install prologue` (or `nimble install prologue@#head` if you want to get the latest version).

 ## Compile and run examples
 Simply call `nim compile --run example.nim` inside of particular example directory and access 127.0.0.1:8080 URL in your browser.